dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 - Deciding how this literature search will be carried out within the research group;
 - Deciding how information gained will be disseminated to the group (e.g., via each researcher carrying out a regular literature review in their sub-area and information disseminated at group meetings or via email at regular intervals).

+This process may well change or modify how your research problem is stated or formulated.

+Once your research problem has been identified, research questions within the problem need to be specified.

+# Research questions within your problem

+- The first stage of writing your research problem statement involves formulating your questions in a meaningful way.
+In the context of important questions, we are looking for things that many readers across different disciplines find to be interesting.
+But at the same time, set your question within your field.
+- Thus, once a research problem has been established, several questions can be written down.
+These questions should specify exactly what needs to be determined to address the problem.
+- These questions should also be specific enough that they can be answered using appropriate available research methods - or methods that could be made available to the research group (e.g. by buying or borrowing equipment)
+- These questions should require complex in-depth investigation, analysis, and argument.
+They should not be simple enough that they can be answered easily with well-established facts or yes/no answers.
+- All research questions should be focused, specific, appropriately complex, and relevant to the overall aims of the project.

 ### References
 -[How to Write a Statement of the Problem for Your Research Proposal](https://www.aje.com/arc/how-to-write-a-statement-of-the-problem)